gatsby0203/gatsby.icu/content/posts/ops/waline_on_self_host/index.en.md

 ## Prepare Database

 Open a MySQL prompt and create a new user for Waline to access the database (or use an existing user), then create a database for Waline.
-Grant the user all privilleges for that database.
+Grant the user all privileges for that database.

 ```mysql
 # Create user